junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "And Sam's life, too?
 You can't possibly ask this of him."
 Cas argues.

 He didn't say it, but Dean reads from his eyes a silent *"We both know you would never choose Sam over me."* It pains Dean so much.
 It pains him even more to know this has always been right.
-He looks at Sam, a silent *"Please."* passing between them.
+He looks at Sam, a silent *"Please"* passing between them.

-Sam huffs a short laugh when he makes up his mind too.
+Sam huffs a short laugh when he makes up his mind, too.
 He tells Cas, "He doesn't need to.
 Dean's right, you're family, we do everything for our family, whatever it takes."

 Dean lets out a relieved sigh, squeezing Cas's shoulder, "Hey, don't be a damper.
 We might win, you know.
 Sammy beats Lucifer once, who said we can't do it again.
 Both of us, together."

-"Michael and Lucifer won't allow a second time, it's near zero chance."
+"Michael and Lucifer won't allow a second time; it's near zero chance."
 Tears start gathering in Cas's eyes.

 "Near zero, not absolute zero."
 Sam's lips twitch slightly into a small curve.
-"We still have chance.
+"We still have a chance.
 Good enough for me."

-Dean's hand slide from Cas's shoulder along his arms, patting his hands, staying there for too long without moving away.
+Dean's hand slides from Cas's shoulder along his arms, patting his hands, staying there for too long without moving away.
 He manages an easy smile, too.
 "Don't worry, everything will be fine.
 Just take a nap, we'll probably be back before you know it.
 With everything fixed and you a brand new angel."

 "Or you can be gone for good, completely burned out by the archangels; they get their strongest power from their true vessels, and they will be able to destroy the universe before the universe ends itself.
 We don't even get to meet in the afterlife, because there won't be any Heaven left."
 Cas says, devastated.